The ultimate guide to camping on the Whitsundays!

 Toilets and undercover areas are available.

 One of the most famous beaches in the world, and you can camp on it!
-This pure white silica sand and turquoise water beach are prevalent to visit, but hardly anyone camps here!
-Once the day tours leave around 4:30 pm, you will be left with the beach, almost all to yourselves; just a few campers are left each night.
-Each campsite in the campground has a little table to keep your food stored on, helping to keep wildlife out—access to the Southern Lookout, Chance Bay and Hill Inlet (low tide).
+This pure white silica sand and turquoise water beach is popular to visit, but hardly anyone camps here!
+Once the day tours leave around 4:30 pm, you will be left with the beach almost all to yourselves; just a few campers are left each night.
+Each campsite in the campground has a little table to keep your food stored on, helping to keep wildlife out—access to the Southern Lookout, Chance Bay, and Hill Inlet (low tide).

 Chance Bay